 Are there fellowships or teaching assistantships that defray tuition costs?

 Yes.
 Financial assistance is merit-based and very generous in comparison to many other graduate design programs.
 Students can receive full tuition, discretionary funds and other support through any combination of: Rackham Fellowships, Graduate Student Instructor (GSI) positions, Graduate Student Staff Assistantships (GSSA), and Graduate Student Research Assistantships (GSRA).
-At the current scale of the program we are able to give every student a “full ride”.

 Can international students receive financial support?